Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: System Model

 \subsection{SAR Echo Model}

 We assume that the received OFDM echo are reflected by $Q$ resolvable scatterers/pixels, where the $q$th one is positioned on the grid of $(x_q, y_q)$.
-Then the echo in the TF domain can be formulated as
+In practical low-altitude UAV SAR scenarios, the wireless channel is inherently time-varying due to platform motion, introducing Doppler-induced phase variations across the coherent processing interval.
+Then the echo in the TF domain can be formulated as\footnote{Under typical 5G-NR configurations, the channel dynamics-induced ICI effect in a moving-platform SAR system remains limited.
+Specifically, the maximum normalized Doppler shift $\eta=\frac{2vf_c}{c\Delta f} \approx 0.04$ for $f_c = 3.5$ GHz, $\Delta f = 30$ kHz, and $v = 50$ m/s.
+Notably, this corresponds to the worst case, while in practical side-looking SAR geometries the effective Doppler is much smaller.
+Therefore, the induced ICI is generally weak as $\eta< 0.1$ \cite{sturm2011waveform} and can be reasonably neglected in subsequent modeling.}